Maids may get home visits from MOM officers to check on their living conditions

 “Once we explain the intended purpose employers are gladly obliged for the visits to take place.
 For those that have any issues, then we will actually understand their concern, and see how best to work with them to overcome them,” said Mr Tan.

-“If in the event that they refuse (the visit), then we will actually ask them to bring their domestic workers down to MOM for the interview.”
+Employers who refuse the visit will be asked to bring in their maids to MOM for an interview, he said.

-In one case, a domestic worker highlighted that her employers were scolding her in a harsh manner, but the employers also praised her when she did well, said Mr Tan.
+In one case, a maid told the MOM officer that her employers were scolding her in a harsh manner, but the employers also praised her when she did well, said Mr Tan.

 “When we come across such concerns, we actually talk to employers, resolve the misunderstanding, and then things turn out well,” he added.

-There were also other instances where workers indicated that they had insufficient rest, and MOM officers clarified and addressed the situation with employers.

-When a worker says she does not have sufficient rest, officers will work with the employer to understand her work schedule and work with them to make sure she is given enough rest, said Mr Li.
+There were also instances where maids said they had insufficient rest.
+In these cases, MOM officers will work with employers to understand the maid's work schedule and help to make sure she is given enough time to rest, said Mr Li.